What if we found ourselves building something that nobody wanted? In that case, what did it matter if we did it on time and on budget?

 Measuring the outcome is best done using leading indicators (see Innovation Accounting in ) to evaluate how well the new feature is progressing toward its benefits hypothesis.
 For example, “We believe the administrator can add a new user in half the time it took before.”

 Traditionally, UX design has been an area of specialization.
 People who have an eye for design, a feel for user interaction, and specialty training were often entirely in charge of the design process.
 The goal was ‘pixel perfect’ early designs, done in advance of the implementation.
 Usually, this work was done in silos, apart from the very people who knew the most about the system and its context.
 Success was measured by how well the implemented user interface complied with the initial UX design.
-In Lean UX, which changes dramatically:
+In Lean UX, this changes dramatically:

 “Lean UX literally has no time for heroes.
 The entire concept of design as hypothesis immediately dethrones notions of heroism; as a designer, you must expect that many of your ideas will fail in testing.
 Heroes don’t admit failure.
 But Lean UX designers embrace it as part of the process.”